HuaichenOvO/TravelTipsGlobal/README.md

 The website is run on [Firebase deployment](https://traveltip-3ec28.web.app/).

-A detailed explanation can be found [here](https://docs.google.com/document/d/1K7ydgHkuluqRMtHdqvjduUy-H-t1VDItXyiKeXczgRQ/edit?usp=sharing).
+A detailed explanation on business design can be found [here](https://docs.google.com/document/d/1K7ydgHkuluqRMtHdqvjduUy-H-t1VDItXyiKeXczgRQ/edit?usp=sharing).

 # How to run